Nafidinara/creditopia/README.md

 SMEs can access a global pool of lenders, overcoming the limitations of traditional banking systems and finding more competitive loan terms.

 ### 4. Dual Benefits for Lenders
-Lenders earn interest on loans and can also stake their cryptocurrency to earn additional rewards, maximizing their returns.
+Lenders earn interest on loans and can also stake their Creditiopia Token (cDTP) to earn additional rewards, maximizing their returns.

+### 5. Use cDTP (Creditopia Token) for Ecosystem
+Whether Stake Your cDTP for more earnings, or simply use it in our Ecosystem for anything you want!

-### 5. Simplified Borrowing for SMEs
+### 6. Simplified Borrowing for SMEs
 The platform provides a user-friendly interface for SMEs to create loan requests with minimal paperwork, streamlining the borrowing process.

-### 6. Integration with ICP and Cryptocurrency
+### 7. Integration with ICP and Cryptocurrency
 Creditopia utilizes ICP for seamless operation and scalability, allowing transactions across borders without the restrictions of traditional currencies.

 ## Features, Amazing Creditopia Features That Leveraging ICP